peteroupc/peteroupc.github.io/random.md

 -  Any PRNG algorithm selected for producing reproducible results should meet or exceed the quality requirements of a statistical-random implementation, and should be reasonably fast.
 -  The PRNG's _state length_ should be 64 bits or greater.
 -  Any seed passed to the PRNG should be at least the same size as the PRNG's _state length_.

+<a id=Examples_2></a>
+### Examples

+Many kinds of games generate game levels or game states using apparently-random principles, such as--

+- procedural terrain for a role-playing game,
+- [shuffling](#Shuffling) a digital deck of cards for a solitaire game, or
+- a game board with pieces that normally vary their positions every session.

+In general, such a game should use a PRNG with a custom seed for such purposes _only_ if it generates a "code" or "password" based on that seed (such as a barcode or a string or letters and digits) and makes that "code" or "password" accessible to the player, to allow the player to start the level or state repeatedly (because of [seeding recommendation](#Seeding_Recommendations) #2).

+The following are other examples of when using a custom seed is appropriate:

+- Unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the method meets point 5).

 <a id=Other_Situations></a>
 ### Other Situations